 NOTE: You can also edit the list of columns to display in the Ticket Console page from the Ticket ConsolePreferences modal page.
-When you edit the list of columns in the Ticket Console Preferences
+When you edit the list of columns in the Ticket Console Preferencesmodal page, the selected list of columns automatically updates in the Account Preferences page, and vice versa.

-8. In the Device Manager Columns pane, select the columns that you want to display by default in the Device Manager page.
+8. In the Device Manager Columns pane, select the columns that you want to display by default in the DeviceManager page.